 North Cornwall · PL27

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Rock, that work is shaped by the place itself — Rock is the affluent estuary village opposite Padstow, AONB-designated, with one of the highest property value markets per square metre in Cornwall and a strong replacement-dwelling planning history, with a building stock that leans toward 1930s and 1950s holiday villas and post-war bungalows.
+The Rock version of this work has its own character — Rock is the affluent estuary village opposite Padstow, AONB-designated, with one of the highest property value markets per square metre in Cornwall and a strong replacement-dwelling planning history, with a building stock that leans toward post-war bungalows and replacement dwellings on existing footprints.

 • Cornwall AONB